delendum-xyz/delendum.xyz/_posts/2022-11-27-decentralization-of-zk-rollups.md

 This approach has a benefit in that it adopts a collaborative format rather than a race format.
 This allows for reduced wasted compute resources but it also helps for decentralization, as it is moving away from a “fastest prover wins” goal, which causes centralization around the fastest prover.
 The act of parallelizing proof generation across multiple rollers for one block, helps to lower the barriers of entry to being a prover, making it more accessible for someone to run their own node as they might not need to invest as much into equipment.

 This trend towards decentralization is contrasted by the calculation of the reputation score, which is predominated by the deposit amount.
 If a roller deposits a larger amount, he is more likely to get more proofs to generate.
 If this lasts over an extended period of time, it would cause resources to be sucked away from smaller rollers (lack of rewards), causing a cycle which may result in the network becoming dependent on a select group of rollers.
 A potential solution could be to elect rollers with probabilities based on reputation and then send work to the elected rollers at random.
-This form of selection is currently being implemented by a few cryptography teams[^12] already.
+This form of selection is not uncommon in other types of protocol implementations[^12].

 A federated prover network[^13] has similar motives as proof generation outsourcing, by encouraging decentralization.
 This is where a large block is separated into smaller blocks, which is then broken down into even smaller blocks until you are left with mini 2x2 blocks.
 The proofs are then generated for this root node (imagine a tree forming, with different layers), and then recursively proven with its neighboring block.
 This process is repeated until you have a recursive proof for the entire block.
 In practice, this breaking down process, and building the proof back up from the root takes an immense amount of communication and coordination between the different provers, so much so that it might be more efficient to instead have a few centralized provers.